gregtwallace/certwarden.com/docs/3_user_interface/11_settings.md

 These widgets show some basic information about the application's current state.

+The `Frontend Status` widget contains a toggle to display some additional debugging information in the client.
+Some of this information is displayed in the browser's console, while other information is shown on various pages of the frontend app.

 ## Change Password

-This widge allows changing of the password to login.
-Multiple users are not currently supported.
+This widget allows changing of the password to login.
+Multiple local users are not currently supported.
+This widget will not be shown if the user is not a local user (e.g., they logged in through OIDC).

 ## App Updates